refinedev/refine/documentation/blog/2023-02-20-refine-pixels-7.md

 While building these twp apps, we have covered core **refine** concepts like the providers and hooks in significant depth.
 We had the opportunity to use majority of the providers with the features we added to these apps.
 Below is the brief outline of the providers we learned about:

 -   [`authProvider`](https://refine.dev/docs/api-reference/core/providers/auth-provider/): used to handling authentication.
-We used it to implement email / password based authentiction as well as social logins with Google and GitHub.
+We used it to implement email / password based authentication as well as social logins with Google and GitHub.
 -   [`dataProvider`](https://refine.dev/docs/api-reference/core/providers/data-provider/): used to fetch data to and from a backend API by sending HTTP requests.
 We used the supplementary **Supabase** package to build a gallery of canvases, a public dashboard and a private dashboard for role based managers.
 -   [`routerProvider`](https://refine.dev/docs/api-reference/core/providers/router-provider/): used for routing.
 We briefly touched over how it handles routing and resources following RESTful conventions.
 -   [`liveProvider`](https://refine.dev/docs/api-reference/core/providers/live-provider/): used to implement real time Publish Subscribe features.
 We used it for allowing users to draw pixels collaboratively on a canvas.